 If the Client connects using a zero length Client Identifier, the Server MUST respond with a CONNACK containing an Assigned Client Identifier.

-Topic Alias Maximum.
+Topic Alias Maximum

 34 (0x22) Byte Identifier of the Topic Alias Maximum.
 Followed by the Two Byte Integer representing the Topic Alias Maximum value.
 It is a protocol error to include the Topic Alias Maximum value more than once.